codeforamerica/publiccode-pusher/README.md

 # Testing

-⚠️ I honestly don't know what the state of the tests is since I switched to the React app.
-I guess I should try running them.
+We are still reviewing what the state of the tests is since we forked the project (and it was at some point switched to the React app).

 The tests on the backend use [Mocha](https://mochajs.org/), [Sinon](https://sinonjs.org), [proxyquire](https://github.com/thlorenz/proxyquire) and [Chai](https://www.chaijs.com).
-I haven't run them since I switched the frontend, but they should all still work as not much changed on token server.
-I suppose I should try running them, too.
+We haven't run them since we took on the project, but they should all still work as not much changed on token server.

 # Deployment
 ## The frontend is deployed to GitHub pages

-⚠️ This probably changed a lot since I switched to a React app for the frontend.
-I've only begun to figure that out and update this README.

-Run the build step
+In the master branch, run the build step
 ```bash
 cd client
 docker run --rm -it -v ${PWD}:/app -v /app/node_modules --workdir /app node:12 bash -c 'npm install && npm run build-prod'